A beautiful day starts with a beautiful sunrise.

 Despite all her efforts to get rid of them, they were still living under her roof.

 Istona pushed her chair angrily and left the room.
 Lana looked between both of them sadly while Zinn was busy eating her cereal from a Spiderman bowl, not paying attention to anything happening around her.

 Without a word, Sonia took her keys and left the house.

 The day dragged on uneventful and she was grateful for that until it was time to go to the wolves’ territory.
 Her father’s words kept her nerves from running rampant… they are good people… he knows them well… everything is going to be alright.

 “You have reached your destination,” the GPS robotic voice spiked her nerves yet again.
 She stopped at the main gate at her right.
 A security man approached and tapped on her driver’s window.
 She gave him her name and the purpose of her visit, and he granted her access immediately.

-The inside of the territory was not what she expected.
+The inside of the territory wasn't what she expected.
 Instead of a path leading to a house or a mansion, she found a little town with streets and shops.
 She drove along the street, having no clue where to go.
 The guard hadn’t given her instructions.

-Should she stop and ask for directions?
-Should she go back to the guard?
+Should I stop and ask for directions?
+Should I go back to the guard?